Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 Lastly, you can factory reset your LG TV if none of the above solutions helped you out.

-A factory reset will delete all of your account settings and applications, so only do this as a last resort.
+A factory reset will delete all of your account settings and applications, so make sure you’re certain you have everything you need off of the device prior to the reset.

 Here’s how you can factory reset your LG TV: